LiqunChen0606/Triangle-GAN/README.md

 # Triangle-GAN
-This is an implemtation for NIPS paper: [Triangle Generative models](https://arxiv.org/abs/1709.06548)
+This is an implemtation for NIPS paper: [Triangle Generative adversarial models](https://arxiv.org/abs/1709.06548)

 ## 1. Running environment:
 tensorflow 1.3.0, python 2.7